LOCATION

 Recording in Falls Church, Virginia and worked there for 8

 years.
-In the summer of 2001, I started to work as an independent
+In the summer of 2001, I started my career as an independent

 audio engineer.